FREQUENTLY ASKED QUESTIONS

 No. There is always a chance the ink will “fall out” during the healing process, so we cannot guarantee these tattoos.
 Inner lip tattoos also have a tendency to distort, fade, or disappear entirely over time.

 Pain is relative, but…yes.
 It’s not unbearable, but it’s not exactly fun, either.
 In general, it is more painful if your system is already stressed for any reason.
-If you are sick, hungover, didnʼt get enough sleep, etc. it will probably hurt more.
-The best thing you can do is get a good nightʼs sleep, make sure to eat and drink plenty of water, and relax.
+If you are sick, hungover, lacking sleep, etc. it will probably hurt more.
+The best thing you can do is get a good nightʼs sleep, eat properly beforehand, drink plenty of water, and relax.
 Do not take any medication or drink alcohol that will thin out your blood!

 No. For one thing, we wonʼt tattoo anyone who is under the influence of drugs or alcohol.
-Alcohol also thins the blood, makes it harder to sit still, and turns most people into jerks.
+Alcohol thins the blood, makes it harder to sit still, and turns most people into jerks.
+Nobody wants that.

 Itʼs ultimately your decision, but there a few things to keep in mind.
 Numbing creams can change the texture of your skin and how it takes ink, which can affect the ﬁnal appearance of the tattoo.
-They also arenʼt particularly effective, since they get wiped off pretty quickly as the tattoo is being done.
-Basically the risks (possibly screwing up your tattoo) arenʼt worth the minimal rewards.
+They also aren’t particularly effective, since they get wiped off pretty quickly as the tattoo is being done.
+Basically the risks (possibly screwing up your tattoo) aren’t worth the minimal rewards in our opinion.

 Yes.
 We take every precaution possible with regard to hygiene.
 However, there is always a possibility of infection if you do not properly care for your tattoo while it is healing.
 With that said, all of our resident artists and guests are fully licensed and registered professional tattoo artists, and everyone’s safety is our #1 concern.

 It is not a good idea to get tattooed if you are pregnant or breastfeeding, as the body’s systems are already stressed.
 If you have further questions about this, it would be best to discuss it with your doctor.